 Additional provisions on the qualification of a Company Secretary have been provided for.
 Unlike the position of Act 179, the Bill makes it mandatory for a person desirous of being a Company Secretary to possess a professional qualification or tertiary level qualification to enable that person perform the requisite functions.
-Furthermore, the Bill provides additional duties required of a Company Secretary.
+Furthermore the Bill provides additional duties required of a Company Secretary.

-The Bill gives consideration to another new concept in company law which is the minority buy-out.
-The rationale for this is to strengthen the position of minority shareholders by including provisions for compulsory buy-back of the shares of the minority without the intervention of the court.
+The Companies Bill gives consideration to another new concept in company law which is the minority buy-out.
+The rationale for this is to strengthen the position of minority shareholders by including provisions for compulsory buy-back of the minority's shares without the Court's intervention.